 Now is the Best Time to Start an E-Commerce Business

-The purpose of any e-commerce business is to generate profits; not leads, sales, revenue, clients, it is profits.
-You have a choice as what to do with your profits for your family and for others.
+Any e-commerce business aims to generate profits, not leads, sales, revenue, clients.
+It is in profits.
+You have a choice as to what to do with your profits for your family and others.

 Unfortunately, 95% of e-commerce businesses fail within 5 years, 50% or more the first year, unless you are raising a lot of money, where profits may not be necessary.
 In fact, it was 14 years (58 quarters) before Amazon made a profit (that is an extreme exception).

-Why will the Lack of Sales Tax Compliance Potential Result in Current Amazon Sellers Going Out of Business?
+Why will the Lack of Sales Tax Compliance Potential Result in Current Amazon Sellers Go Out of Business?

 Cash flow is the oxygen needed to sustain your e-commerce business.
-Cash flow is generated by sales and eventually, you will need profits to survive.
+Sales generate cash flow, and eventually, you will need profits to survive.
 There are plenty of successful e-commerce businesses with plenty of cash flow, but they still lose money each year.
-Eventually, if you are not able to turn a profit, in most cases, the writing is on the wall and this will lead to going out of business.
+Eventually, if you cannot turn a profit, in most cases, the writing is on the wall, which will lead to going out of business.

-If you are looking to start selling on Amazon or another third-party platform, where competition is a big concern, most will not be able to financially stay in business if they are behind on sales tax.*
+If you are looking to start selling on Amazon or another third-party platform, where competition is a big concern, most will not financially stay in business if they are behind on sales tax.*

 In the end, whether you are selling $1-million per month or $10K per month, losing 10% on 40%-60% of every sale will dramatically affect your cash flow and the life of your business.
-What’s worse is ignoring sales tax issues and dealing with sales tax liens, audits and fraud charges, which kills most e-commerce businesses long-term.
+What’s worse is ignoring sales tax issues and dealing with sales tax liens, audits, and fraud charges, killing most e-commerce businesses long-term.

-The Best Part for a New Seller in Regard to Sales Tax Compliance
+The Best Part for a New Seller concerning Sales Tax Compliance

 New sellers are not behind 1-3 years with sales tax.
-You might be behind 2-4 months, which is very common, and that is something that is economically tolerable as a seller.
+You might be behind 2-4 months, which is very common, and that is economically tolerable as a seller.

-Yes, your competitors have a huge advantage in reviews, product listing ranking and experience… but not being in compliance with sales tax will eventually crush most Amazon sellers, even ones with millions in sales per year.
-Sales tax is a percentage of your sales and the percentage owed simply grows as your sales grow.
+Yes, your competitors have a huge advantage in reviews, product listing ranking, and experience… but not complying with sales tax will eventually crush most Amazon sellers, even ones with millions in sales per year.
+Sales tax is a percentage of your sales, and the percentage owed grows as your sales grow.

-In 2019, more CPAs and Tax Firms are Better Educated About Sales Tax Compliance and Requirements.
+In 2019, more CPAs and Tax Firms were Better Educated About Sales Tax Compliance and Requirements.

-Today, sales tax compliance is much clearer than it was two 3-4 years ago, especially since the U.S. Supreme Court Wayfair vs South Dakota case, from June 2018.
-This forced more CPAs and other tax professionals to quickly get up to speed with both physical sales tax nexus created by inventory and economic nexus created by sales or transactions in several states.
+Today, sales tax compliance is much clearer than two 3-4 years ago, especially since the U.S. Supreme Court Wayfair vs. South Dakota case from June 2018.
+This forced more CPAs and other tax professionals to quickly get up to speed with physical sales tax nexus created by inventory and economic nexus created by sales or transactions in several states.

-Past Sellers Still Operate in Denial, hoping that Sales Tax Compliance will just go Away
+Past Sellers Still Operate in Denial, hoping that Sales Tax Compliance will go away.

-The group of sellers facing the biggest risk to their businesses are the ones who have been selling for 1, 2, 3+ years, who have never dealt with sales tax compliance and are holding on to pure hope that someone, Amazon or the federal government, will rescue their business.
-You may agree, and so do we, that sales tax compliance has been very burdensome for smaller sellers; but that does not change the current enforcement of the rules.
+The group of sellers facing the biggest risk to their businesses is the ones who have been selling for 1, 2, 3+ years, who have never dealt with sales tax compliance, and are holding on to pure hope that someone, Amazon, or the federal government, will rescue their business.
+You may agree, and so do we, that sales tax compliance has been very burdensome for smaller sellers; but that does not change the rules’ current enforcement.

 How Long Can Your E-Commerce Business Lose 10% on Every Sale (Where The Business has Sales Tax Nexus)?

-Most seller cannot afford to give up 10% of every future sale (especially if they sell in a price competitive niche) to every state where they have sales tax nexus, nor do they have the cash flow to come up with 1, 2, 3+ years of back taxes, penalties or interest, plus service fees for compliance.
-In the end, many sellers are not able to financially afford to stay in the game, which opens great opportunities for the new sellers to have a big advantage when they are in compliance soon after they are up and selling.
+The most seller cannot afford to give up 10% of every future sale (especially if they sell in a price competitive niche) to every state where they have sales tax nexus, nor do they have the cash flow to come up with 1, 2, 3+ years of back taxes, penalties or interest, plus service fees for compliance.
+In the end, many sellers are not able to financially afford to stay in the game, which opens great opportunities for the new sellers to have a big advantage when they comply soon after they are up and selling.

-In order to make an accurate evaluation, this is the best time, because most of you will be filing U.S. federal tax returns on either March or April 15th (or an extension).
-This means you need to have your books in order to determine a profit and loss for the previous year.
+To make an accurate evaluation, this is the best time because most of you will be filing U.S. federal tax returns on either March or April 15th (or an extension).
+This means you need to have your books to determine a profit and loss for the previous year.
 If you are a foreign seller, you may not be filing a federal return (or you may be filing a protective U.S. return to help with treaty benefits with your country.

 In either case, you should have your bookkeeping or e-commerce accounting up to date to make important decisions moving forward as a past seller.
-Your decision is likely to either to get into compliance with sales tax or wind down the business and still get into compliance to avoid tax liens in the future, which will triple the expense and time to remove from your financial life.
+Your decision is likely to either get into compliance with sales tax or wind down the business and still get into compliance to avoid tax liens in the future, which will triple the expense and time to remove from your financial life.

 Both options will be costly with support, service fees, past sales tax, penalties, and interest, plus past returns that will be required.

 As a new seller, do you need support with future compliance, growing your brand, or winding down your business to put a “cap” on future “financial nightmare”?